dldl/chatbot-platform/README.md

 ### APIAIAction

-This action is sending the message to API.AI for message processing and response generation.
+This action is forwarding the message to API.AI for message processing and response generation.

 ## Extensibility